versusvirus-detect-the-undetected/dtu/README.md

 The specified Covid19Clue API messages are in a JSON-like format, with comments and example data, thus cannot be used in code without modification - they serve for specification purposes only.
 For use in large-scale messaging systems, they must be adapted.

-Currently, no proper API implementation of Covid19Clue API messages exists (yet), but find some very brief API message end-point scenarios here, developed during the versusvirus.ch hackathon by our team:
+Currently, no proper API implementation of Covid19Clue API messages exists (yet), but find some very brief API message end-point scenarios here, developed during the versusvirus.ch hackathon by our team (see presentation [here](http://gofile.me/4VWZL/LSdTRdgEC)

 ## 1 Covid19Clue API message end-point scenario descriptions